 - Ultra low latency streams aren't compatible with Wowza CDN on Fastly

 Add a transcoder

-To get started with Wowza CDN on Fastly, first create a transcoder and add one or more output renditions.
+To use Wowza CDN on Fastly with a transcoder, first create a transcoder and add one or more output renditions.

 - In Wowza Streaming Cloud, click Advanced on the menu bar, click Transcoders, and then click Add Transcoder.

 - On the Transcoder Setup page, enter a Transcoder Name, specify the other transcoder setup options, and click Add.

 Wowza Streaming Cloud creates the transcoder and displays the Outputs & Targets tab of the transcoder detail page.

 - Add output renditions to the transcoder.
 See Create output renditions for a transcoder for more information.

 Add a Wowza CDN on Fastly stream target for each output rendition